philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 }
 ```

-#### Example script [agent-to-es-logstash-kafka-example]
+This script contains the processors needed for an ingest pipeline to calculate the ingest lag.
 To remove the first calculation, ensure that the object `event.ingestion` is available.
 You can also merge all of the steps into one larger script.

 ```json
 POST _ingest/pipeline/_simulate